Inventory Turns as Decisive Competitive Edge

 Comstock Inc.

-How to fix your ER (& Hospital) using TOC + LeanPresentation Summary This session will describe the factors causing the 38-year-old problem of ED overcrowding to persist.
+This session will describe the factors causing the 38-year-old problem of ED overcrowding to persist.
 TOC is the solution to the problem, as it finds the constraint—which, in hospitals and emergency departments, is a staffed bed.
 This presentation will show how using buffer management can help alert staff and management when to focus on constraint management and find hidden opportunities to exploit the constraint.

 Topics covered will include: